 Before you start picking shares, it’s important to build up a ‘tool kit’ that will enable you to evaluate and compare shares in the right way.
 With that in mind, here are some of the basic terms, metrics, and other things to know that will make the process easier and more effective.

 Before you can properly evaluate shares, you have to speak the language.
 Here are a few basic investment terms you should know that will help you better understand share quotes and market commentary:

 - Bid/ask — When you read a share quote, you’ll generally see three prices.
 You’ll see the last trade price, as well as two other prices, called the ‘bid’ and ‘ask’.
 The bid price is the highest price someone is currently willing to pay for a stock.
 The ask price is the lowest price someone is currently willing to sell a share for.

 - Market capitalisation — The combined value of all outstanding shares of common stock for a company.

 - EPS — Short for earnings per share.
 If a company earned a profit of $1,000,000 during a quarter and has 1,000,000 shares of stock, its EPS would be $1.00.
 This is important in several of the valuation metrics we’ll discuss in the next section.

-- Beta –– This is a good metric to make sure shares fit within your particular risk tolerance.
-Beta is a measure of how reactive a stock is to market movements.
-A stock with a beta of 1.00 can be expected to generally move in line with the broader market.
-A beta of less than one indicates a lower-volatility stock while a beta greater than one indicates a higher-volatility stock.
+- Beta — This is a good metric to ensure shares fit within your particular risk tolerance.
+Beta is a measure of how reactive a share is to market movements.
+A share with a beta of 1.00 can be expected to generally move in line with the broader market.
+A beta of less than one indicates a share with lower volatility while a beta greater than one indicates a higher-volatility share.

 Basic investing metrics